nritholtz/vagrant_ubuntu_cucumber/README.md

 ###After Installation
 1) You should create your own [SSH-key](https://help.github.com/articles/generating-ssh-keys/) for integration with Github and other SSH-enabled applications

-2) Install your own Text Editor for use with your applications.
-I highly recommend [Sublime Text 3](http://www.sublimetext.com/3).
-Another recommended open-source choice is [Atom](https://atom.io)
+2) I have pre-installed an open-source text editor [Atom](https://atom.io) for your development purposes.
+You may install your own preferred text editor.
+I personally use [Sublime Text 3](http://www.sublimetext.com/3).